kekse1/v4/docs/modules/web/window.md

 function, if it's `_options` argument has `{ stop: true/(string) }`.

 ## Managed timeouts/intervals
-Using `window.timeout` and `window.interval` you can ask for the amount of such managed items.
+Using `window.timeouts` and `window.intervals` you can ask for the amount of such managed items.
+Asking for their IDs?
+Use `window.timeout` or `window.interval`, which return an array with all IDs.
+And, last but not least, using `window.getTimeout()` or `window.getInterval()` w/o any argument will return all managed items with their full object (holding more infos for you and me/us).
-Furthermore.. with the regular ones listed below, they're altered as well!

 And btw: I removed the `_code` parameter from `setTimeout()` and `setInterval()`, so no evil `eval()` can be utilized here.
 Additionally, I'm managing both types (timeout vs. interval) separated!!
 The